Charles Grodin: In popular culture

-Grodin is mentioned as a hero of Mac and Dennis in an episode of It's Always Sunny in Philadelphia.
+Grodin is mentioned as a hero of characters Mac and Dennis in the season six episode of It's Always Sunny in Philadelphia entitled "Mac's Mom Burns Her House Down".

 He was referenced in three different episodes of The Simpsons ("I'm Spelling as Fast as I Can", "Little Big Girl" and "Mathlete's Feat").

-The Rick and Morty episode, “Mortynight Run”, is a reference to the film.
-In the episode, Jerry watches the film with other Jerrys from parallel universes.

 In the Seinfeld episode "The Doll" Jerry Seinfeld buys a bottle of sauce because the brand's mascot bears a resemblance to Grodin.